jlauinger/go-unsafepointer-poc/escape-analysis/README.md

-# Code Flow Redirection POC
+# Escape Analysis Flaw POC

 This proof of concept shows how a common, insecure casting pattern for slice types leads to a flawed escape analysis that creates a dangling pointer vulnerability.